Professional AssociationsProfessional Associations: ACM | Association for the Advancement of Artificial Intelligence (AAAI)

 This page has a link a publication list that is generated semi-automatically (and thus is semi-accurate).
 You can also see my manually-generated list of publications at http://bill.murdocks.org/publications.html (which may also be semi-accurate, but at least there the errors and omissions are my own).

 I am a computer scientist in the Watson Research Center at IBM.
-I work for IBM Watson Group on cloud services that provide cognitive computing capabilities to application developers.
+I work on IBM Watson cloud services that provide AI capabilities to application developers.
 I was also a member of the original DeepQA research team when it created the original IBM Watson question answering system for the Grand Challenge task of competing with human champions in the quiz show, Jeopardy!.
 IBM Watson includes a complex combination of capabilities that include elements of natural-language processing, information retrieval, knowledge-based reasoning, and machine learning.
 I have worked on IBM Watson Engagement Advisor, IBM WastonPaths, IBM Watson for Healthcare, IBM Watson Retrieve and Rank, and IBM Watson Discovery Service.

 Before coming to IBM, I worked in the Navy Center for Applied Research in Artificial Intelligence at the Naval Research Laboratory in Washington, D.C.
 My position there was a Postdoctoral Research Associateship funded by the National Research Council.
 The director of the group that I was in at the Naval Research Laboratory is Dr. David W. Aha.
 I also worked at the Computer Science Department at the University of Maryland where I worked with Dr. Dana S. Nau on the SHOP2 HTN planning system.